apify/apify-docs/sources/academy/tutorials/php/using_apify_from_php.md

 echo \json_encode($data, JSON_PRETTY_PRINT);
 ```

 We can see that there are two record keys: `INPUT` and `OUTPUT`.
 The HTML String to PDF Actor's README states that the PDF is stored under the `OUTPUT` key.
-Downloading it is simple:
+Let's download it:

 ```php
 // Don't forget to replace the <RUN_ID>